-All participants will remain seated for the first 4 hours following the morning dose of soticlestat, except when they are supine or semi reclined for study procedures.
+Participants will remain seated for the first 4 hours postdose, except when they are supine or semi-reclined for study procedures.
 Participants will then resume normal activity.

 However, should AEs occur at any time, participants may be placed in an appropriate position or will be permitted to lie down on their right side.
 During the first 4 hours post soticlestat dose, participants may be allowed to rise for brief periods under supervision (eg, in order to use the toilet facilities).